nikolaygit/rechnungsvorlage/README.md

 * :white_check_mark: Move the codepen into the Git repo.
 * Create online editable version.
+* Add the option to create automatically the invoice number.
 * Iterate according to own and friends needs.

 ## Learn